aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 Counting missing values
 ++++++++++++++++++++++++++
-In Stata, missing value of individual variables can be counted using the ``count`` command.
+In Stata, missing values in individual variables can be counted using the ``count`` command.
 This command works with a logical statement specifying what condition is to be counted:

 .. code-block:: Stata